Project Domains and Categories of Computer Science Projects

 This tool uses machine-learning algorithms to analyze patient symptoms and medical histories to predict numerous diseases.
 It allows healthcare providers streamlined access to the prediction information when referring the patient and builds a personalized treatment plan for each patient

-Skills Required: Machine learning, data analysis, medical knowledge.
+Skills Required: Machine learning, data analysis, and medical knowledge.

 Language Used: Python.